cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 This chapter introduces commonly used `cjc` compilation options.
 If an option is also applicable to `cjc-frontend`, it will be marked with a <sup>[frontend]</sup> superscript; if the behavior differs between `cjc-frontend` and `cjc`, additional explanations will be provided.

-- Options starting with two hyphens are long options, e.g., `--xxxx`.
+- Options starting with two hyphens are long options, such as `--xxxx`.
   If a long option has an optional parameter, the option and parameter must be connected with an equals sign, e.g., `--xxxx=<value>`.
-  If a long option has a mandatory parameter, the option and parameter can be separated by either a space or an equals sign, e.g., `--xxxx <value>` and `--xxxx=<value>` are equivalent.
+  If a long option has a mandatory parameter, the option and parameter can be separated by either a space or an equals sign, e.g., `--xxxx <value>` is equivalent to `--xxxx=<value>`.

-- Options starting with a single hyphen are short options, e.g., `-x`.
+- Options starting with a single hyphen are short options, such as `-x`.
-  For short options, if they are followed by a parameter, the option and parameter can be separated by a space or not, e.g., `-x <value>` and `-x<value>` are equivalent.
+  For short options, if they are followed by a parameter, the option and parameter can be separated by a space or directly concatenated, e.g., `-x <value>` is equivalent to `-x<value>`.

 ## Basic Options

 ### `--output-type=[exe|staticlib|dylib]` <sup>[frontend]</sup>

-Specifies the type of output file.
+Specifies the type of the output file.
 In `exe` mode, an executable file is generated; in `staticlib` mode, a static library file (`.a` file) is generated; in `dylib` mode, a dynamic library file is generated (`.so` on Linux, `.dll` on Windows, and `.dylib` on macOS).

 `cjc` defaults to `exe` mode.

-In addition to compiling `.cj` files into executable files, they can also be compiled into static or dynamic libraries.
+In addition to compiling `.cj` files into executable files, they can also be compiled into static or dynamic link libraries.
 For example:

 ```shell
 $ cjc tool.cj --output-type=dylib
 ```

-This compiles `tool.cj` into a dynamic library.
-On Linux, `cjc` generates a dynamic library file named `libtool.so`.
+This compiles `tool.cj` into a dynamic link library.
+On Linux, `cjc` will generate a dynamic link library file named `libtool.so`.

-**Note:** If an executable program links to a Cangjie dynamic library file, both `--dy-std` and `--dy-libs` options must be specified.
-For details, see the [`--dy-std` option description](#--dy-std).
+**Note:** If a dynamic library file from Cangjie is linked when compiling an executable program, both the `--dy-std` and `--dy-libs` options must be specified.
+For details, refer to the [`--dy-std` option description](#--dy-std).

 <sup>[frontend]</sup> In `cjc-frontend`, the compilation process stops at `LLVM IR`, so the output is always a `.bc` file.
 However, different `--output-type` values still affect the frontend compilation strategy.

 ### `--package`, `-p` <sup>[frontend]</sup>

 Compiles a package.
-This option requires specifying a directory as input, where all source files must belong to the same package.
+When using this option, a directory must be specified as input, and the source files in the directory must belong to the same package.

-Given the file `log/printer.cj`:
+Assume there is a file `log/printer.cj`:

 ```cangjie
 package log